-For organisations that outsource app development functions, 40% of outsourcing clients experience higher costs and 31% lower costs compared to executing in-house.
-About 29% said they experience no notable monetary difference between outsourcing app development and in-house development.
+For companies that outsource app development functions, 40% of outsourcing customers have higher costs and 31% have lower costs compared to in-house development.
+About 29% said they do not notice a significant financial difference between outsourcing app development and in-house development.

 The sector a company is in has an influence on the tendency to outsource IT functions.
 The following figure shows the sectors that outsource app development with average frequency.
 Across sectors, an average of almost 60% of organisations outsource app development.
 In the financial services sector, that rises to 72%, followed by retail/wholesale companies at 60%.
 Further down the list are companies in the healthcare sector at a relatively modest 31%.

 Globally, cost reduction is the primary reason for Outsourcing.
 Only a minority of organisations that use outsourcing say that cost is not important to their strategy.